kensuke-arakawa/kensuke-arakawa.github.io/_pages/about.md

   - /about.html
 ---

-Hi there!
+Hi!
 I am Kensuke Arakawa, a graduate student at Kyoto University.

 I am broadly interested in the interaction of homotopy theory and category theory.
 I am especially interested in techniques to analyze higher structures from more accesible ones, such as *localization*, *model categories*, and *functor calculus*.
 I am also interested in applying these techniques to study manifolds.